frdedynamics/robotics-lab-documentation/source/texts/course-specific/bug2_exercise.rst

 Hand-in 2:
 ==============================================
-For the second hand-in you are required to create a **bug2** controller using the previously created **wall-follower** and **go-to-point** controllers.
+For the second hand-in you are required to create a **bug2** controller using the previously created **wall-follower** and **go-to-point** controllers. **You can also download the files which have a functioning logic already implemented** `here <https://hvl365.sharepoint.com/:f:/s/RobotikkUndervisningHVL/EjF_VTiPUe9AvySi7ufooSMBAUFYm3dgjlr3Yj2gYz7P6A?e=y9z6hY>`_.
 The bug2 algorithm by default uses **go-to-point** to get to the target position as fast as possible.
 If the robot encounters a wall on the way, the algorithm switches to **wall following**.
 Once it encounters a position on the initially calculated straight line to the goal which is closer to the target then when it left the line, it reverts back into the **go-to-point** behavior.
 For switching between wall following and go-to-point behavior use the previously created ROS services.

 .. figure:: ../../_static/images/ros/bug2_algorithm.jpg
           :align: center